Nexmo/station/_documentation/conversation/overview.md

 * [Use Cases](#use-cases)
 * [Reference](#reference)

-## Developer Preview
+## Beta

-This API is currently in Developer Preview.
+This API is currently in Beta.

 Nexmo always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [ea-support@nexmo.com](mailto:ea-support@nexmo.com) and include Conversation API in the subject line.
-Please note that during the Developer Preview period support times are limited to Monday to Friday.
+Please note that during the Beta period support times are limited to Monday to Friday.

 ## Supported features